ytaki0801/mcelisp.json/README.md

 `mcelisp-json-node.js` is a reference implementation of `mcelisp.json` to run on Node.js.
 It can run not only the above example but also `mcelisp.json` itself.
 See comments in the source codes for details.

+## mcelisp-json-pp.scm

+`mcelisp-json-pp.scm` is generated from `"mcelisp"` of `mcelisp.json` by using JSON-to-S generator and slib's pretty-print.
+It can be executed on a Scheme interpreter as a Meta-Circular Evaluator.

 ## Licence

 The codes in this repository are licensed under [CC0](https://creativecommons.org/publicdomain/zero/1.0/).